becky112358/twincatads-rs/readme.md

 # twincatads-rs

 A rust wrapper for the TwinCAT ADS library provided by Beckhoff.
 Includes a convenient client class that makes connecting to a target trivial.
 Uploads symbol and data type information from the target to easily read and write structures and arrays.
-Channels are used for safe, cross-thread communication.
+With 0.3.2, we switched to Tokio channels for safe, asynchronous communication and easy integration into other projects.

+See src/bin/commtest.rs for a complete usage example.

 ## Description